 Feb.
 16 was a night to remember in Steel City as some of the biggest names in franchise history had special moments.
-Also, a number of the best players in the history of the National Hockey League hit big-time personal milestones.
+Also, several of the best players in the history of the National Hockey League hit big-time personal milestones.
 In addition, the 1980s was an especially busy decade on this date.
 The THW time machine is fired up and ready to go, so let’s take our daily trip back through the years.

 A Huge Night in Pittsburgh

 The Pittsburgh Penguins have had many great players wear their uniform over the years, and a handful of them took the spotlight on this date.

 On Feb.
 16, 1986, Mario Lemieux extended his team-record consecutive game assist streak to 14 straight games in a 5-5 tie with the New Jersey Devils.
 He recorded 23 assists during his streak.
 The record stood until Jaromir Jagr broke it during the 2000-01 season.

 A trio of Penguins had a night to remember, on Feb.
 16, 1995, in a 5-2 win over the Hartford Whalers.
 Luc Robitaille scored four goals, including three during the middle frame, for his first hat trick with Pittsburgh.
 Ron Francis was credited with an assist on all three of those second-period goals to reach 1,100 points in his career.
 He scored the first 821 of those points as a member of the Whalers before he was traded to the Penguins in 1991.
 Finally, goaltender Ken Wregget improved his record to 12-0-1 as the team remained unbeaten through the first 13 games of the lockout-shortened season.